mrperfect2641/kid-education/docs/prd.md

 - **Create and manage quizzes:**
   - Add multiple new quizzes with questions and answer options
   - Option to add more quizzes at any time
-  - Edit existing quizzes\n  - Delete quizzes\n  - Added quizzes automatically appear in student dashboard\n  - Students can access and solve all added quizzes from their dashboard
+  - Edit existing quizzes\n  - Delete quizzes\n  - Added quizzes automatically appear in student dashboard
+  - Students can access and solve all added quizzes from their dashboard
 - **Create and manage games:**
   - Add multiple new games and challenges
   - Option to add more games at any time\n  - Edit existing games
   - Delete games
-  - Added games automatically appear in student dashboard\n  - Students can play all added games from their dashboard
+  - Added games automatically appear in student dashboard
+  - Students can play all added games from their dashboard
 - Conduct quizzes and games for students
 - View class leaderboard of students
 - Generate performance reports and results of students
-- **View eco-actions submitted by students:**
+- **View and manage eco-actions submitted by students:**
-  - Access list of all eco-actions submitted by students
+  - Access dedicated Eco-Action section in teacher dashboard\n  - View complete list of all eco-actions submitted by students
-  - View details of each submission including images and descriptions
+  - View detailed information for each submission including student name, submission date, uploaded images, and activity descriptions
-  - Approve or reject eco-actions
+  - Approve or reject eco-actions with action buttons
+  - Filter and search eco-actions by student name, date, or status
+  - Track approval status of each eco-action
 - Monitor student activity, scores, and progress
 - No option to play games or take quizzes (teacher role is for management and evaluation only)